-Lysosome is our primary high-performance bulk storage consisting of 2.5PB raw storage provided by a Data Direct Networks SFA12X system, and an additional 960TB of raw storage provisioned with Dell PowerVault RAID hardware.
+Lysosome is our primary high-performance bulk storage consisting of 5.4 PB raw storage provided by a Data Direct Networks SFA12X system, and an additional 960TB of raw storage provisioned with Dell PowerVault RAID hardware.

 Our Data Direct Networks SFA12K system uses dual active-active storage controllers, connected to multiple storage enclosures.
 Providing raw speeds of 35-40GB/s the storage is configured to host a Lustre parallel filesystem and is connected to the nucleus cluster with multiple inifiniband and 10Gb ethernet links.
 40 Object Storage Targets (backed by the DDN storage) are aggregated into a single high performance filesystem, with operations directed by a Meta Data Target (MDT).
 The architecture is well suited to typical workloads in BioHPC, which operate on large image and sequence datasets.

 Lamella is our cloud storage gateway, providing easy access to files stored on BioHPC from Windows, Mac or Linux clients, over the web or on a smartphone.
 The Lamella web interface at lamella.biohpc.swmed.edu provides an easy-to-use site, similar to dropbox, to upload, download, manage and share files.
-Each user has an allocation of cloud storage and can also directly access their home, project and work allocations.
+Each user has an allocation of cloud storage and can also directly access their home, project, and work allocations.
 This service also supports file synchronization between computers using the OwnCloud client.

-Direct access to files in home, project and work locations is possible by mounting shared drives under Windows, Mac OSX, or Linux.
-Lamella shares these directories using SMB, with transfer rates up to 100MB/s for users on the campus 1Gb network, and higher speeds available via the campus 10Gb network.
-FTP access to storage is also available via the lamella gateway.
+Direct access to files in home, project, and work locations is possible by mounting shared drives under Windows, Mac OS X, or Linux.
+Lamella shares these directories using SMB, with transfer rates up to 100MB/s for users on the campus 1 Gbps network and higher speeds available via the campus 10 Gbps network.
+FTP access to storage is also available via the Lamella gateway.

 BioHPC Cloud Clients are computers running Linux, integrated into the BioHPC cloud.
-These systems provide a graphical Linux desktop and have direct access to BioHPC storage over the campus 10Gb network.
+These systems provide a graphical Linux desktop and have direct access to BioHPC storage over the campus 10 Gbps network.
 All software available on the BioHPC cluster can be used on the cloud clients, which are ideal for developing and testing code and analysis workflows.
 Scripts and programs can be run locally on the client or directly submitted to the nucleus cluster using the sbatch command.
-Access to Windows applications is possible via a Virtual Machine which can easily installed easily.
+Access to Windows applications is possible with virtualization.